OpenVoiceOS/ovos-docker/docs/getting-started/docker/update.md

     docker compose --project-name ovos --file docker-compose.windows.yml --file docker-compose.skills.yml  up --detach
     ```

-Because the `pull_policy` option of each service is set to `always`, everytime that a new image is uploaded with the same tag then `docker compose` or `podman-compose` will pull-it and re-create the container based on this new image.
+Because the `pull_policy` option of each service is set to `always`, everytime that a new image is uploaded with the same tag `docker compose` or `podman-compose` will pull-it and re-create the container based on this new image.

 !!! tip "Change the version"